nusreta/TEventStore/README.md

 ## Next release

-- Custom exception needs to be thrown instead of SqlException in case concurrency check fails
+- Custom exception needs to be thrown instead of SqlException in case that concurrency check fails
 ```csharp
 ConcurrencyCheckFailedException
 ```